 Those who are into urban exploration in the Florida area, and wanting to explore abandoned places in Florida, should get comfortable with Florida trespassing laws.
 Luckily, in the state of Florida, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
+For these cases, you should familiarize yourself with the trespassing laws in the state of Florida.
 For more about obtaining permission to explore abandoned places in Florida, check out our guide Explore Abandoned Buildings: How To Get Permission.